andersfischernielsen/Traktor-Transition-Finder/README.md

 - Let the app analyse the collection.
 - Drag a file from the song list in Traktor into the app to get a list of possible transitions from the song. ![Screenshot](readme/readme-2.png)

-The app consists of a F# backend handling parsing the Traktor 2 collection, and serving results via HTTP and JSON to the Electron frontend.
+The first version of the app consists of a F# backend handling parsing the Traktor 2 collection, and serving results via HTTP and JSON to the Electron frontend.
+The second (current) version of the app is fully implemented in TypeScript and Electron.